 Pumpkin is everyone’s favorite fall-time vegetable.
 But did you know it is also packed with disease-fighting nutrients?
 Pumpkins have actually been deemed a “super food,” and for good reason.
 They contain powerful antioxidants known as carotenoids that can protect cells from free radical damage.
 They also offer fiber, calcium, iron, magnesium, copper, folate, potassium and vitamins A , C, E and K. Canned pumpkin is packed with these nutrients too.

 As always, this recipe is vegan, gluten-free, peanut-free and soy-free.
 It also has a nut-free option if you replace the almond milk with another non-dairy milk option such as oat, hemp, rice or coconut.
-The recipe is naturally sweetened with dates making it refined-sugar free.
+You can also replace the almonds with oats or coconut cream.
+The recipe is naturally sweetened with fruit (dates) making it refined-sugar free.

 I included an optional ingredient below: blackstrap molasses.
 Its flavor pairs well with the ginger flavor.
 I love blackstrap molasses mainly because it is such a great source of vegan iron, but it also provides calcium, potassium, vitamin B6, magnesium, copper and more!

 Some of my favorite vegan and gluten-free pumpkin recipes included Pumpkin Chocolate Swirl Muffins, Easy Blender Pumpkin Soup, Pumpkin Chili, Creamy Pumpkin Garlic Pasta, Garlic-Maple Pumpkin Hummus, Pumpkin Risotto and Sweet & Salty Roasted Pumpkin Seeds.

 If you make any of these recipes I highly recommend using homemade pumpkin puree.
 It is surprisingly easy to make and so much creamier and sweeter than canned.